istio/istio.io/content/docs/tutorial/testing-in-production.md

     $ for pod in $(kubectl get pods -l app=details -o jsonpath='{.items[*].metadata.name}'); do echo terminating $pod; kubectl exec -it $pod -- pkill ruby; done
     {{< /text >}}

 Note that in both cases the application did not crash.
 The crash in the _details_ microservice did not cause other microservices to fail.
-It means we did not have a _cascading failure_ in this situation.
-On the contrary, we had _gradual service degradation_: despite one microservice being crashed, the application still provided useful functionality: displayed the reviews and the basic info about the book.
+It means you did not have a _cascading failure_ in this situation.
+On the contrary, you had _gradual service degradation_: despite one microservice being crashed, the application still provided useful
+functionality: displayed the reviews and the basic info about the book.

 Exercise: terminate some other microservice.
 For that, get a shell into a container of a microservice and kill the process of the microservice.
 Access the application home page and see how it is affected by microservice termination.